 A flock of goats in Israel

-Genesis 13:8 tells us that the herds of Abraham and Lot were so large the men agreed to separate their camps, in order to have enough room to graze.
-Lot pitched his tent toward Sodom.
-The pagan influence of the people of Sodom eventually caused Lot to lose his family.
+In ancient Israel goats provided milk, meat, money, skins for clothing and sandals and hair which could be spun into thread for making cloth for clothing and tents, Proverbs 27:27.
+Genesis 13:8 tells us that the herds of Abraham and Lot were so large the men agreed to separate their camps, in order to have enough room to graze their flocks.
+Lot pitched his tent toward Sodom, Genesis 13:12, so he could dwell in the cities of the plain and ended up destroying his testimony, Genesis 19:14.
+The pagan influence of the people of Sodom eventually destroyed Lot's family.

 Scripture demonstrates extraordinary concern for the welfare of strangers.
 God carefully instructs His people that strangers must be treated with hospitality, justice and righteousness.
 Emphasis on hospitality, being scrupulously careful not to practice inhospitality, permeates Jewish law.

 God grounds the hospitality ethic

 The prophet Ezekiel, writing under inspiration of God, precisely describes the sin of Sodom, listing six huge transgressions committed by the people of Sodom.
 Don't you find it interesting that homosexuality is not among these sins but inhospitality definitely is?
 Do you believe what the Bible says in context or will you reject what the Holy Spirit is showing you?

 “As I live, saith the LORD GOD, Sodom thy sister hath not done, she nor her daughters, as thou hast done, thou and thy daughters.
 Behold, this was the iniquity of thy sister Sodom,